 Another way to prevent woodpecker damage is to frighten them away.
 Hanging mirrors, old CDs, Mylar strips or other reflective objects from the affect tree will help to frighten away woodpeckers.
 Loud or startling noises can work to frighten the woodpecker away, but must be persistently repeated to permanently scare the bird away from the tree.
 Decoy predators, such as plastic hawks and owls, can be used but stop working quickly once the woodpecker determines they are not actually a threat.

-All species of woodpeckers are at least somewhat protected by federal and laws, this means that intentionally killing woodpeckers is illegal and is not recommended.
+All species of woodpeckers are at least somewhat protected by federal and local laws, this means that intentionally killing woodpeckers is illegal and is not recommended.

 Tips for Repairing Woodpecker Damage